-- (2) Mr. Currie received a \$120,000 cash retainer fee and a \$250,000 stock retainer fee for serving as Chairman of the Board for 2019. - (3) Mr. Rhodes was Chairman of the Personnel and Compensation Committee and received an additional \$5,000 per year for serving in that capacity.
-Mr. Walker was Chairman of the Audit Committee and received an additional \$20,000 for serving in that capacity.
+- (2) Mr. Currie received a \$120,000 cash retainer fee and a \$250,000 stock retainer fee for serving as Chairman of the Board for 2019. - (3) Mr. Walker was Chairman of the Audit Committee and received an additional \$20,000 for serving in that capacity.
 Mr. Wooldridge was Chairman of the Nominating and Corporate Governance Committee and received an additional \$5,000 for serving in that capacity.
+Mr. Rhodes was Chairman of the Personnel and Compensation Committee and received an additional \$5,000 per year for serving in that capacity.

-Each independent director is also entitled to reimbursement for his or her reasonable out-of-pocket expenses incurred in connection with travel to and from, and attendance at, meetings of our Board or its committees and related activities, including director education courses.
+Each independent director is also entitled to reimbursement for his or her reasonable out-of-pocket expenses incurred in connection with travel to and from, and attendance at, meetings of our Board or its committees and related activities, including director education courses and materials.
 Each independent director is required to own a minimum of 7,500 shares of our Company stock within two years of joining our Board.